 The transition can take anywhere from a few weeks to a few months, depending on the dog and the time they need to adjust.
 It is important to go at the dog's pace and not rush the process.
 When doing a slow transition, the meals will not be "complete and balanced" for a short amount of time.
 This is acceptable as everything will be balanced over time!
 The method below should be used for healthy adult dogs.

-- Choose lean white muscle meat such as chicken or turkey breast.
+[a] Choose lean white muscle meat such as chicken or turkey breast.
 Muscle meat will take up around 70% of the bowl when starting.
 Turkey is preferred as chicken is the #1 allergenic protein.
-If your dog happens to be allergic to both, rabbit can also be used.
+If your dog happens to be allergic to both, the rabbit can also be used.

 Following this method gives the dog’s system the time it needs to adjust to fresh foods.
 After getting consistent solid stool, your dog is ready to move to part 2 of the transition process.
 Moving on from each part entirely depends on the dog.
 Some dogs need a few days to adjust before moving on, while others need longer.